pranjalv123/TaxonDeletion/README.md

 and run().

 1. inputs() returns a (possibly empty) list of tuples, each with type (str, type).
 These represent the input data for the task.
+The string is the name of the input, and the type is the type of the input.
+If the input should be a collection of items, don't use list as a type;
+rather, give a tuple of types, where each item can be of any of those types.

 2. output() also returns a (possibly empty) list of tuples, each with type (str, type).
 These represent the output data for the task.